-- In the context of this policy, third-party refers to any individual or organisation our company meets and works with.
-It refers to actual and potential clients, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies - this includes their advisors, representatives and officials, politicians, and public parties - Any arrangements our company makes with a third party is subject to clear contractual terms, including specific provisions that require the third party to comply with minimum standards and procedures relating to anti-bribery and corruption
+3.3 Any arrangements our company makes with a third party is subject to clear contractual terms, including specific provisions that require the third party to comply with minimum standards and procedures relating to anti-bribery and corruption.

-Definition of bribery
+4. Definition of bribery

-- Bribery refers to the act of offering, giving, promising, asking, agreeing, receiving, accepting, or soliciting something of value or of an advantage so to induce or influence an action or decision - A bribe refers to any inducement, reward, or object/item of value offered to another individual in order to gain commercial, contractual, regulatory, or personal advantage - Bribery is not limited to the act of offering a bribe.
-If an individual is on the receiving end of a bribe and they accept it, they are also breaking the law - Bribery is illegal.
+- 4.1 Bribery refers to the act of offering, giving, promising, asking, agreeing, receiving, accepting, or soliciting something of value or of an advantage so to induce or influence an action or decision. - 4.2 A bribe refers to any inducement, reward, or object/item of value offered to another individual in order to gain commercial, contractual, regulatory, or personal advantage. - 4.3 Bribery is not limited to the act of offering a bribe.
+If an individual is on the receiving end of a bribe and they accept it, they are also breaking the law. - 4.4 Bribery is illegal.
 Employees must not engage in any form of bribery, whether it be directly, passively (as described above), or through a third party (such as an agent or distributor).
 They must not bribe a foreign public official anywhere in the world.
-They must not accept bribes in any degree and if they are uncertain about whether something is a bribe or a gift or act of hospitality, they must seek further advice from the RHoS or a director
+They must not accept bribes in any degree and if they are uncertain about whether something is a bribe or a gift or act of hospitality, they must seek further advice from the RHoS or a director.

-What is and what is NOT acceptable
+5. What is and what is NOT acceptable

-This section of the policy refers to 4 areas:
+- 5.1 This section of the policy refers to 4 areas:

-- gifts and hospitality
+- Gifts and hospitality.

-- facilitation payments
+- Facilitation payments.

-- political contributions
+- Political contributions.

-- charitable contributions
+- Charitable contributions.

-Gifts and hospitality
+5.2 Gifts and hospitality